query_builder#

 variance(column, low, high, name=None, mechanism=VarianceMechanism.DEFAULT)#

-Returns a variance query that is ready to be evaluated.
+Returns a variance query ready to be evaluated.

 Note